 PUT /method.py HTTP/1.1 User-Agent: Mozilla/4.0 (compatible; MSIE5.01; Windows NT) Host: www.w3docs.com Accept-Language: en-us Connection: Keep-Alive Content-type: text/html Content-Length: 160

 After storing the given entity-bode in the file, the server will send the following response:

-PATCH method is mostly used for **modify** abilities.
-It doesn’t need the whole resource, it only needs to contain the changes to the resource.
-This method is neither idempotent, nor safe.
-Collisions between two PATCH requests can be very dangerous, as some patch formats need an operation from a popular base-point, otherwise the resource will be corrupted.
+The PATCH method is mostly used for **modify** abilities.
+It doesn’t need the whole resource.
+It only needs to contain the changes to the resource.
+This method is neither idempotent nor safe.
+Collisions between two PATCH requests can be very dangerous, as some patch formats need an operation from a popular base-point; otherwise, the resource will be corrupted.